गोभी फसलों के कीट पतंगों का पर्यावरण-अनुकूल प्रबंधन

 The borers attack the young developing heads of cabbage and curd of cauliflower.
 It bores deep inside the growing point/head and feed by remaining within (Fig.5).
 Faecal pellets of the pest give an indication of its presence.
 Under severe incidence of the pest, huge crop loss can be expected.

-Eco-friendly Management of Insects of Cole crop:
+Eco-friendly Management of Insects and pests of Cole crop:

 - Deep ploughing in the month of summer to expose immature stages of insect pest like tobacco caterpillar